Deep-MI/fsqc/README.md

 variable       |   description
 ---------------|----------------------------------------------------------------
 subject        |   subject ID
-wm_snr_orig    |   signal-to-noise for white matter in orig.mgz
+wm_snr_orig    |   signal-to-noise ratio for white matter in orig.mgz
-gm_snr_orig    |   signal-to-noise for gray matter in orig.mgz
+gm_snr_orig    |   signal-to-noise ratio for gray matter in orig.mgz
-wm_snr_norm    |   signal-to-noise for white matter in norm.mgz
+wm_snr_norm    |   signal-to-noise ratio for white matter in norm.mgz
 gm_snr_norm    |   signal-to-noise for gray matter in norm.mgz
 cc_size        |   size of the corpus callosum lh_holes       |   number of holes in the left hemisphere